LodataX/Portfolio/README.md

 <!--Mention your top/relevant skills here - core and soft skills-->
 ## WHAT I DO

 *As a data analytics student actively building my career, I work with real-world datasets to uncover insights and communicate data-driven stories.
-I use tools like Excel, SQL, Python, and Tableau to clean data, identify patterns, and create clear visualizations through bootcamp and portfolio projects and real-life data.*
+I use tools like Excel, SQL, Python, and Tableau to clean data, identify patterns, and create clear visualizations through bootcamp portfolio projects and real-life data.*

 **- ✅ Data Manipulation & Analysis.**

--Excel(Advanced functions, pivot tables, Power  Query)
++ Pandas (Python)
-- Pandas (Python)
++  Exploratory Data Analysis(EDA)
-- Exploratory Data Analysis(EDA)
++  Excel(Advanced functions, pivot tables, Power  Query)

 **- ✅ Programming Languages.**

--Python
++ Python
--SQL
++ SQL

 **- ✅  Data Visualization**
-- Tableau
++ Tableau
-- Matplotlib & Seaborn(Python)
++  Matplotlib & Seaborn(Python)
-- Plotly
++   Plotly
-- Excel charts & dashboards.
++   Excel charts & dashboards.

 <!--Section 2: List 3-4 key projects-->
 ## MY PORTFOLIO

 *A glimpse of some of the projects I've been working on.*

 **Coffee Shop Sales Dashboard | Excel Data Analysis Project.**

 To strengthen my skills as an aspiring data analyst, I used the Coffee Shop Sales dataset from Maven Analytics to build a professional, insight-driven dashboard in Microsoft Excel.